visgl/loaders.gl/dev-docs/RFCs/v2.1/normalize-3d-tile-loaders.md

 - To provide smooth user interaction with the map (panning, zooming), requires frequently loading and unloading tiles, and thus request scheduling and caching are needed to manage tile resources efficiently.
 - A unified parsed format for 3d tiles category will empower all the rendering frameworks to load different 3D tiles specifications.

 Therefore this RFC joins the 3D tiles and i3s loaders and specifies the semantics of the unified output format.
-This would also potentially benefit loading other 3D standards, i.e. Potree.
+This would also potentially benefit loading other 3D standards i.e. Potree, and further 2D standards.

 ### 2D Tiles

-Paralleled with the [improvements](https://github.com/uber/deck.gl/pull/4139) in deck.gl 2D Tile loading and rendering, 2D and 3D tiles loading formats are going to converge in the future.
+Paralleled with the [improvements](https://github.com/uber/deck.gl/pull/4139) in deck.gl 2D Tile loading and rendering, 2D and 3D tiles loading share similar formats and can eventually converge in the future.

 ## Concepts